SAP/apibusinesshub-integration-recipes/Recipes/for/SimulateResponseFromWriteVariableAndDataStores/readme.md

 ![Input payload](Simulation-Input-payload.jpg)

-Content Modifier1 will receive the  input payload.

-Add the Write variable after the Content Modifier1 define the variable name "Timestamp".We will read the value of Write variable in Content Modifier2 by leveraging Integration Flow Simulation feature.
+Add the Write variable after the Content Modifier1 and define the variable name "Timestamp".
+This variable can be read via the simulation feature.

 ![Define Write Variable](Write-Variable-Input.jpg)

-Add below properties in Content Modifier2 "Update_Timestamp"and "Payload".
+Add the following properties in Content Modifier2
+* "Update_Timestamp"
+* "Payload".

 ![Content Modifier2 Property Details](Content-Modifer2-Property.jpg)

 ### Response payload from Select DataStore
-Add this below payload as Simulated response from the Select Datastore flowstep.
+Sample response from the Select Datastore flowstep.
 ```
 <Products>
     <Product>